DEAP/deap/doc/tutorials/next_step.rst

 Now that you built your own evolutionary algorithm in python, you are welcome to gives us feedback and appreciation.
 We would also really like to hear about your project and success stories with DEAP.

+.. |more| image:: /_images/more.png
+          :align: middle
+          :alt: more info